 Our global platform Women of the World considers itself particularly challenged by the fifth point of the Declaration, since it contains the basic principles that gave rise to our foundation almost seven years ago:

 We reaffirm that "the family is the natural and fundamental group unit of society and is entitled to the protection of society and the State".that "motherhood and childhood are entitled to special care and assistance".and that "women play a decisive role in the family".as well as reaffirm the contribution of women to the "well-being of the family and the development of society"..

-Principles that underlie the binomial of femininity and masculinity, since the father and the mother each have their own identity and their essential, but different and complementary role in the family.
-Basic elements such as defence and promotion of motherhood, which should be recognized as a dignity and an incalculable value.ensuring their social and political support.
+Principles that underlie the binomial of femininity and masculinity, since the father and the mother each have their own identity and their essential, but different and complementary roles in the family.
+Basic elements such as defense and promotion of motherhood, which should be recognized as having incalculable value and dignityThe company's social and political support is guaranteed.
 Values such as Recognition of the role of women in the family and in society..